ipfs-shipyard/ipfs-cohost/README.md

 ✔  Cohosted websites cleaned!
 ```

+### Only add latest copies

+In some situations, you might want to be able to provide a strict list of domains you want to have one and only snapshot per domain.
+You can use `ipfs-cohost latest <domain>...` as a short hand for `ipfs-cohost rm --all && ipfs-cohost add <domain>...`.
+All flags apply.

 ### Could you do these with a few lines of bash?

 Yes.
 All of this commands can be reproducible via bash commands.
 Please take a look at the [cohosting SPEC](https://github.com/ipfs-shipyard/cohosting/blob/master/SPEC.md) to know which `ipfs` commands are equivalent to these ones.